dekuNukem/duckyPad/firmware_updates_and_version_history.md

 If all went well, the backlight and display should stay off.

+### Windows

+Download and install the [STM32 DfuSe tool](resources/en.stsw-stm32080_stm32_DfuSe.zip) from this repo.
+(You can also download it from [the official website](https://www.st.com/en/development-tools/stsw-stm32080.html), but it requires creating an account.)

-Now launch the `DfuSeDemo` software:
+Launch the `DfuSeDemo` software:

 ![Alt text](resources/pics/dfu_start.png)